mroavi/vim-julia-cell/README.md

 Credits
 ------

-julia-cell is and adaptation of [hanschen/vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell).
+- julia-cell is and adaptation of [hanschen/vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell).
+- @FirstnameLastname came up with the idea of julia-cell and an initial implementation.